agungTuanany/Javascript-data-structure-and-algorithm/chapter-4-data-structures-arrays/README.md

 Let see if we can build one of our own.
 Because as you'll find out as we go through this course, _data structures_ are simply things that we can build from scratch.
-We can create whatever _data structures_ we want, we can create our won _data structures_.
+We can create whatever _data structures_ we want, we can create our own _data structures_.
 The most common _data structures_ are well-known and are already implemented in most languages, because they're so useful.
 But you are able to build _data structures_ you want from scratch and as you'll find out